Karl-jurvanen/Inverted-Pendulum/README.md

-[Linked video](https://gfycat.com/gifs/detail/VigilantSilentAnemoneshrimp) Shows current prototype moving the carriage to randomly chosen positions using the program in folder random_position.
+[Linked video](https://gfycat.com/gifs/detail/VigilantSilentAnemoneshrimp) Shows current prototype moving the carriage to randomly chosen positions using the test program in folder	motorPlusEncoder.

 The project is currently in the state that I left it over a year ago.
 I did not use git at the time so first thing to do is clean up the project structure and the project files.
 Right now the project has multiple detached program code files that have duplicate